Talkala logo

 How the free first minute works

-New accounts with zero balance can place one free call, capped at 60 seconds, before their first top-up.
-But only on routes priced at $0.99/min or less.
+Eligible new accounts with zero balance can place one free call before their first top-up.
+The call is capped at 60 seconds and only works when that call's rate is $0.99/min or less.

-This is a narrow launch offer, not an open-ended free trial.
-It only works while all of these are true at once: your available balance is zero, you've never completed a paid wallet top-up, you haven't already used the offer, and the route you're calling is priced at $0.99/min or less.
+This is a limited first-call offer, not an open-ended free trial.
+It only works if your available balance is zero, you have never completed a paid wallet top-up, you have not already used the offer, and the rate for the call you are placing is $0.99/min or less.

-If the call connects, Talkala records the normal first-minute charge in the ledger, then offsets it with a matching promo credit so you pay $0.
-Because billing rounds up to the next full minute, even a short 20-second connected call uses the whole offer.
-If the call never connects at all, the offer stays unused for next time.
+If the call connects, Talkala records the normal first-minute charge in your wallet history, then adds a matching promo credit so you pay $0.
+Because billing rounds up to the next full minute, even a short connected call uses the whole offer.
+If the call never connects, the offer stays unused.

 • Only available before your first successful paid top-up.